letoram/arcan/README.md

     sqlite3, openal-soft, sdl2, opengl, luajit, gbm, kms, freetype, harfbuzz libxkbcommon

-For encoding and decoding options you would also want:
+For more encoding and decoding options you might also want:

-    libvlc-core (videolan), the ffmpeg suite, leptonica, tesseract libvncserver libusb1
+    libvlc-core (videolan), the ffmpeg suite, leptonica + tesseract (ocr) libvncserver libusb1, v4l2-loopback, mupdf

 First we need some in-source dependencies that are cloned manually for now: